 Local businesses, foundations, individuals from as far away as Florida, private grants, and over a dozen churches and ministries all made monetary contributions toward the project.
 It was an incredible and miraculous display of the graciousness of people when they are confronted with a need that exists in the special needs community.

 The Grand Opening of the Wilkes Inclusive PlayPark on October 22, 2017 was marked with much celebration and a very important dedication.
-At the ceremony, the name of the park was finally revealed: “Cameron’s Place”, named in honor of a young, beautiful, and odds-defeating girl with special needs in our church.
+At the ceremony, the park's name was finally revealed: “Cameron’s Place,” named in honor of a young, beautiful, and odds-defeating girl with special needs in our church.